pimoroni/hyperpixel4/README.md

-# HyperPixel 4.0" Drivers
+# HyperPixel 4.0" Square Drivers for Raspberry Pi 4

-HyperPixel 4.0 is an 800x480 pixel display for the Raspberry Pi, with optional capacitive touchscreen.
+HyperPixel 4.0 Square is an 720x720 pixel display for the Raspberry Pi, with optional capacitive touchscreen.

 ## Installing / Uninstalling